Why do “flare-ups” occur?

 How do I prevent pilonidal “flare-ups”?

 Of course, avoiding prolonged sitting and trauma to the area is a good idea.
 Topical antiseptics may play a role in minimizing the number of bacteria in the pores and cyst, and therefore might help.
 Allowing air circulation in the cleft by placing a piece of gauze tucked into the crease may decrease pressure in the cleft and make the environment less hospitable to bacterial growth.
 Wearing clothes that are not compressing the buttocks together is very important as well.
+This is discussed in more detail on this web page about home remedies.

 What if these episodes keep occurring?